What is Gender-Based Violence?

 Female Genital Mutilation

-Female genital mutilation (FGM) is a non-medical procedure where the external female genitals are completely or partially removed and any other injury to the organ.
+Female genital mutilation (FGM) is a non-medical procedure where the external female genitals are completely or partially removed, and it may also include other injury to the area.

-There are many reasons stated for FGM to be performed and the most common reasons are:
+There are many reasons stated for FGM to be performed, the most common of which are:

 - for a girl to become a women